Ultraviolet (Pseudo Echo album)

-Ultraviolet is the fifth studio album by Australian band Pseudo Echo.
-It's the group's first studio album in 14 years.
+Ultraviolet is the fourth studio album by Australian band Pseudo Echo.
+It was the group's first studio album since the release of Race in 1988.

 Background

 In 2012, Pseudo Echo gathered for shows to celebrate the 30th anniversary of the release of their first single "Listening".
 The band agreed to record a new album.
 To fund recording, singer Brian Canham approached PledgeMusic to use fan-power to finance the album's recording and manufacturing.
 The Pseudo Echo campaign turned out to be one of the most successful take-ups for Pledgemusic generating 126% of the financial goal and guaranteeing the release of the album.

 Canham said "We have been fortunate enough to have had massive support from our fans through the Pledge crowd funding.
 This has enabled me to be completely immersed in the writing and producing of this new album.
 I have reflected upon many of my life experiences over the last decade with the lyric content, and hope people will relate and connect with us."